 - Be available and encourage the student to ask questions.

 - See that time reports are submitted according to deadlines established by the payroll schedule provided by Student Employment.

 - Establish and review expected and appropriate dress, behavior, use of university and office resources, and standard operating procedures with the student.

 Supervisors should submit a Student Payroll Authorization Form (PAF) to Student Employment.
 This form can be found on the portal under Xavier Forms, under the Business Tab.

 Student Employee Evaluations

 Student employees should be evaluated by the student's immediate supervisor at least once a year.
-The Student Work E should be signed by both the student and the supervisor and a copy of the evaluation form may be submitted to Student Employment to be placed in the student's file.
+The Student Work Evaluation Form should be signed by both the student and the supervisor and a copy of the evaluation form may be submitted to Student Employment to be placed in the student's file.